 If Yes, can you record movies/images using your own microscope camera?

+NA

 If your protocol involves microscopy but you are not able to record movies/images with your microscope camera, JoVE will need to use our scope kit.

 If your microscope does not have a camera port, the scope kit will be attached to one of the eyepieces and you will have to perform the procedure using one eye.